Written By

 He said hair straightener companies market to Black women extensively, including young children.

-Nigh expects plaintiffs will file more lawsuits.
+Nigh expects more plaintiffs will file lawsuits.
 Meanwhile, hair straightener manufacturers also face class-action lawsuits.
-No jury verdicts or settlements have been decided.
-Some lawyers believe future settlements could reach up to $1.5 million.

 A Tough Choice: Health or Career?

-Social and economic pressures can lead some women to feel forced to decide which is more important: Health or career.
-Many may feel they need to use potentially harmful chemicals to straighten their hair or miss out on a job opportunity or promotion.
+Social and economic pressures can make women feel forced to choose between their health and career.
+Some may believe they must use potentially harmful chemicals to straighten their hair or miss out on a job opportunity or promotion.

 Percentage of Black women sent home from work because of their hair

-Sims, the preventative medicine specialist who faced discrimination because of her hair, said she started using chemical hair straighteners at the age of 8.
-She felt pressure to fit in as she pursued her career as a naturopathic doctor.
+Sims, the preventative medicine specialist who faced discrimination because of her hair, said she started using chemical hair straighteners at the age of eight.
+She felt pressure to fit in while she pursued her career as a naturopathic doctor.

 “I did not feel comfortable having a natural afro,” Sims told Consumer Notice.
 “African-American women have always been pressured to straighten their hair.”

-Sims said she especially felt the need to use potentially dangerous chemical hair straighteners during her college years to ensure her career wasn’t sabotaged before it even began.
+She said she felt compelled to use potentially dangerous chemical hair straighteners during her college years to safeguard her career before it began.

 “My [college] advisors said, do what you have to do to get into medical school,” she said.
 “I was being groomed to be a doctor; they won’t accept XYZ, just do it.”